Poverty and crime mean Baltimore! You heard that before, right? Is Baltimore really that dangerous, though?

 Car theft statistics:

-Thefts are still very prevalent in Baltimore.
 At the beginning of 2024, more than 400 cars had already been stolen.
-That is almost one car per hour!

-That is quite a leap from last year, and citizens are really getting concerned and seeking a reliable security solution for their lots and auto dealerships.
+Citizens are really concerned and seeking a reliable security solution for their lots and auto dealerships.

 Homicides statistics: